lilytulips/around-the-world/README.md

 4.	**STEP 4:** _Start XAMPP_ — Start the XAMPP control panel and start the Apache and MySQL services.
 5.	**STEP 5:** _Run the project_ — Open your web browser and go to `http://localhost/countries` to run the project.

-Usually after STEP 3, at STEP 4 onwards, we created and established connection with a database at phpMyAdmin, however, since the data used in this project is public data from https://restcountries.com.
+Usually after STEP 3, at STEP 4 onwards, we created and established connection with a database at phpMyAdmin, however, since the data used in this project is public data from https://restcountries.com, these steps are not necessary.

 That's it!
 You should now be able to run the project locally using XAMPP.